keithalewis/math/ross.md

 A (cash settled) derivative is a contract where the seller will pay the buyer cash flows $\hat{A}_k$ at times $\hat\tau_k$.
-The buyer is willing to pay the seller a premium to take the risk off their hands.
+The buyer is willing to pay the seller to take this risk off their hands.
 This short note provides nothing to suggest a solution to the conundrum of what premium, vigorish, or baksheesh should be charged for that service.